Administrative Fellowship Program

 Participants will be assigned rotations based on their interests and discussion with their assigned mentor/advisor.
 The rotations will expose the fellows to many areas within the health system and healthcare.
 Fellows are assigned several projects in their rotations.
 These projects enable the fellows to fully immerse themselves in the departments and facilities to which they are assigned.

-Applicants interested in the administrative fellowship program offered by the Center for Learning & Innovation should submit application information through the United States Postal Service.
+Applicants interested in the administrative fellowship program offered by the Center for Learning & Innovation should submit application information through FedEx.

 Essential application information includes:

-- Two letters of recommendation - one must be from a professor
+- Two sealed letters of recommendation ( one must be from a graduate school professor, one from a current employer)

 How long is the program?